-Whether you’re firmly entrenched in the commercial world of tech or currently somewhat of an outsider, the developmental pace of global technology dictates that we’ll all need to upskill and diversify in the not so distant future.We’re living in a tech revolution, the birth, and organic growth, of the internet and home computing means that the world’s population is now more connected than ever.
+Whether you’re already working in the world of tech or currently an outsider, the development of global technology dictates that we’ll all need to upskill and diversify in the not so distant future.We’re living in a tech revolution.
+The birth and growth of the internet and home computing means that the world’s population is now more connected than ever.
 This in turn opens an array of genuinely exciting opportunities for employment, whether it’s within business, non-profit, education, healthcare, science or the arts.
 Technology is not sector specific; it’s all encompassing, allowing a wide range of skill sets to engage and thrive in many different areas.

 Learning People have been providing people with ‘tech-pertise’ for over a decade, helping students with their initial career mapping, associated training programs and continued professional development, which facilitates either the jump or side-step within the tech industry.